 The concern over fake reviews is nothing new, with many hoteliers, restaurateurs and tour operators citing it as one of the primary reasons that they don’t trust platforms like TripAdvisor to provide a fair and unbiased reflection of their facilities.
-However, a recent article by Which? has brought these concerns to the fore of many minds, as their investigation into property reviews highlighted a large amount of what they claim to be fraudulent feedback amongst top hotels.
+However, a 2019 article by Which? brought these concerns to the fore of many minds, as their investigation into property reviews highlighted a large amount of what they claim to be fraudulent feedback amongst top hotels.

 Suspicious review activity found on top-rated hotel listings

 Which? compared almost 250,000 reviews during their investigation, and found that some of the top-rated hotels in the Middle East, Las Vegas, and even a property under the Travelodge umbrella, Britain’s second-biggest hotel chain, had suspicious activity that suggested their reviews were faked.

 On approaching TripAdvisor for comment on their findings, Which? discovered that, of the 15 hotels that they raised concerns about, 14 had received warnings from TripAdvisor for dubious review content over the past year.

 The main indicator that Which? looked at to distinguish genuine reviews from falsified ones was whether the reviewer had any previous review activity on TripAdvisor.
 Properties that reflected a larger than normal amount of positive feedback from first-time reviewers were deemed to be dubious.